 “You’re only going to see lady bats in this cave,” says our tour guide, Cosmo Omsoc, a former Bikram yoga teacher who changed his name to a palindrome and now leads tours of Longhorn Caverns State Park.
 An appreciation for bats and daddy long legs—or at least a tolerance—is highly recommended.

 Turning caverns full of bat guano into an alluring state park was a job for the Civilian Conservation Corps, Omsoc tells us.
-Back in the 1930s, 200 Civil Conservation Corps members unloaded umpteen pounds of dirt, debris and bat guano so that the cavern could be used as a tourist attraction, make-out spot, speakeasy, restaurant and prom destination over the ensuing decades.
+Back in the 1930s, 200 Civil Conservation Corps members unloaded umpteen pounds of dirt, debris, and bat guano so that the cavern could be used as a tourist attraction, make-out spot, speakeasy, restaurant and prom destination over the ensuing decades.

-The general tour is easy footing for most people and a pleasant 68 degrees.
+The general tour provides easy footing for most people and a pleasant 68 degrees.
 In places, surfaces are slippery and uneven.
 One fellow in our group quickly turns back.
 On the other hand, if you enjoy shimmying through dark tunnels and stepping in mysterious cave puddles, try the more adventurous wild cave tour.

 I’m not big on confined spaces, so the regular tour is sufficient for me.
 I especially enjoy the two-inch tri-colored bats hanging from the cave ceiling.
 They leave every three or four days to gorge on insects, Omsoc tells us, returning with round, protruding bellies.
 However, they’re not great hunters.
 They catch insects in their wings and tail, then eat by grooming themselves with their long tongues.